port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/examples/no-code-resource-provisioning.md

 sidebar_position: 4
 ---

-# Resource Scaffolding
+# No-Code Resource Provisioning

-Port's Terraform provider, combined with Port's [self-service actions](../../../../../create-self-service-experiences/create-self-service-experiences.md) can be used to expose IaC resource scaffolding operations to users.
-These scaffolding operations can automate the lifecycle of different cloud cloud.
+Port's Terraform provider, combined with Port's [self-service actions](../../../../../create-self-service-experiences/create-self-service-experiences.md) can be used to expose IaC no-code resource provisioning operations to users.
+These provisioning operations can automate the lifecycle of different cloud resources.

-Working with IaC resource scaffolding allows developers to easily manage resources, without needing to know the underlying systems, tools, and practices (such as Terraform).
+Working with IaC no-code resource provisioning allows developers to easily manage resources, without needing to know the underlying systems, tools, and practices (such as Terraform).

-Let's review an example of how to make use of IaC resource scaffolding, using Port's self-service actions.
+Let's review an example of how to make use of IaC no-code resource provisioning, using Port's self-service actions.

 ## Example